toomuchvoltage/josfield/Readme.md

 # Background
 Some crazy day on March I was talking to Jos about wishing to maybe some day go and do a masters... but only on topics I'm interested in (e.g. real-time rendering or simulation.)

-And along the way Jos seemed to suggest that he was uncertain whether I was smart or not... because he was under the impression I had somehow schmoosed my way into Autodesk.
-Which is entirely untrue, I got interviewed by 5 people in a 4 hour period and most folks on that panel had already dug up my engine and knew what I was about.
-In fact, decision makers not on that panel had also looked into my work as well and were quite impressed.
+And along the way Jos seemed to suggest that he was uncertain whether I was smart or not... which kinda got under my skin.

-Hell, I had even showed Jos my work... but as I've learned, generally getting Jos to remember stuff or to stick to things is next to impossible.

-So me and Jos got into a bit of an argument over his suspicions.
-Because I felt a bit insulted and ignored.
 Then I asked him if he knew about the [Superformula](https://en.wikipedia.org/wiki/Superformula).
-And to my surprise, he hadn't heard of it in his life.
+And to my surprise, he hadn't heard of it.

 And thus started our email chain...